-You might have a lemon if your car has been taken to the dealership several times and was repaired under the manufacturer’s original warranty for the same problem, and that defect substantially impairs your use, value, or safety, you may be entitled to relief under California’s Lemon Laws.
+You might have a lemon if your car has been taken to the dealership several times and was repaired under the manufacturer’s original warranty for the same problem, and that defect substantially impairs your use, value, or safety.
+You may be entitled to relief under California’s Lemon Laws.

 What If My Vehicle is Out of Warranty?

 Your car may still qualify for Lemon Law relief even if your car is now out of warranty.
 If you experienced the same problems while your car was under the manufacturer’s original warranty, you may be entitled to rights under California’s Lemon Laws even if your car is not under warranty now.
 Repairs covered by an Extended Service Plan do not count as warranty repairs under the California Lemon Law, unless it is the manufacturer's extended warranty.